boystrange/FairCheck/README.md

 ```

 The process is claimed to be session bounded, because it does not need to create
-new sessions in order to terminate despite the fact that it *may* create a new
+any new session in order to terminate despite the fact that it *may* create a
-session at each invocation.
+new session at each invocation.
 In fact, the program is well typed.

 ``` bash
 $ faircheck artifact/equation_4_A.pi